johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline.md

 --- abstract

 Today most TLD registries publish DNSSEC signed zones.
-This typically leads to a zone production "pipeline" that consists of several steps, including generation of the unsigned zone, signing of the zone and various types of verifications that the zone is correct before publication.
+The sequence of steps from generating the unsigned zone, via DNSSEC signing and various types of verification is referred to as the "zone pipeline".

-In some cases, including the .SE Registry, the zone pipeline was not the result of a clear requirements process, nor was it the result of a concious design and implementation.
-Rather, it was the result of combining various tools in a mostly ad-hoc way that achieved the goal of moving the zone via signing and verifications towards publication.
+The robustness and correctness of the zone pipeline is of crucial importance and the zone pipeline is one of the most critical parts of the operations of a TLD registry.

-When a critical part of the operation of a TLD registry is the result of an ad-hoc process there are likely to be hidden risks.
-That was the case for the .SE registry, which had a serious incident in February 2022.
-Because of that incident, .SE decided to re-evaluate the requirements on the zone pipeline and then create a more robust implementation from scratch.
+After a serious incident in 2022, the .SE Registry decided to re-evaluate the requirements on the zone pipeline.
+This has led to several new design choices and a decision to create a more robust implementation from scratch.

-This document aims to describe the requirements that the .SE Registry choose in preparation for the implementation of the new zone pipeline.
-These requirements are meant to work as a guide for understanding the actual implementation, which is intended to be released as open source.
+The goal of this document is to describe the requirements that the .SE Registry choose in preparation for the implementation of the new zone pipeline.
+The document also describes some of the design consequences that follow from the requirements.
+Hence this document is intended to work as a guide for understanding the actual implementation, which is planned to be released as open source.

 TO BE REMOVED: This document is being collaborated on in Github at:
 [https://github.com/johanix/draft-johani-tld-zone-pipeline](https://github.com/johanix/draft-johani-tld-zone-pipeline).